kerishma/Project-One/README.md

 * Does not use alerts, confirms or prompts (look into _modals_)

 * Must be deployed to GitHub Pages
-* testing

 ## Presentation Requirements